MadhusoodhananSatya/MadhusoodhananSatya/README.md

 🎯 **Data Enthusiast | Machine Learning Practitioner | Big Data Explorer**

-- 🎓 Student at **University of Salford**, passionate about data analytics, machine learning, and big data technologies.
-- 🔍 I enjoy working with **Python**, **Power BI**, and **Spark** to derive insights from complex datasets.
+👋 Hi there, I'm Madhusoodhanan 🎯 Data Enthusiast | Machine Learning | Big Data I'm a data-driven problem solver and a student at the University of Salford, passionate about data analytics, machine learning, and big data technologies.
+I enjoy working with Python, Power BI, and Spark to extract meaningful insights from complex datasets.
-- 💡 Always exploring new ways to solve data problems and create meaningful impact.

 ---